DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.29.md

 # DCE 5.0 Enterprise Package v0.3.29

-This page can download the offline installation package and verification file of DCE 5.0 Commercial release.
+This page can download the offline installation package and verification file of DCE 5.0 Enterprise Package.

 ## Download